 - We give you a lien on $1,000,000 as soon as you escrow $100,000 to cover the costs of the program (honoraria for panelists, venue etc).
 The loser pays this (meaning that if you win, you get it back).
 If the costs are less than $100,000, the winner keeps the difference.

-- We each pick two panelists from Peter Grant’s “A-List” of the leading 260 health economists and policy experts (this is an invitation-only email list in which health policy and health economics concerns are addressed and debated) that are unaffiliated with the wellness industry or with Quizzify, and together they pick a 5th.
+- We each pick four panelists from Peter Grant’s “A-List” of the leading 260 health economists and policy experts (this is an invitation-only email list in which health policy and health economics concerns are addressed and debated) that are unaffiliated with the wellness industry or with Quizzify .
+Each party can veto two of the other’s picks.
+Together, the remaining four pick a 5th.

 - Each side submits up to 2000 words and 5 graphs, supported by no more than 20 links;